lixinqi/lix/README.md

     'end' print

-Both of above do the same thing.
-Which code is more simple and more maintenable?
+Both of the above do the same thing.
+Which code is simpler and more maintainable?

 Lix is a new language whose code is compiled into javascript.